ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int = 0
 ```

-When an exception is not handled, it is printed at the top level:
+When an exception is not handled, it's printed at the toplevel:

 ```ocaml
 # f 10 0;;